Mathématique: Intergalactic Gate Bridge

 “What happened,” Carter asks, with plasma-torch insight, “that you felt it necessary to tell John Sheppard how to access our Gate Bridge?”

 “I didn’t think I’d be there anymore,” McKay confesses, looking at her.
 “Our back door—it was for emergencies.
 For you and me.
 I didn’t want—” He pauses.
 Gives up.
 Starts again.
-“I wasn’t going to leave you alone on this end.”
+“I wouldn’t leave you alone on this end.”

-Carter looks over at him, and gives him the kind of smile she probably gives to Jackson, every day.
+Carter gives him the kind of smile she probably gives Jackson every day.
 All the time.
-“Thanks, Rodney,” she whispers.
+“Thanks, Rodney.”

 “You asked me if I get lonely,” McKay continues, looping back to a conversational thread she’d probably thought he’d dropped.
 “When I go back to my quarters, at night, alone, after missions.
 And I am.
 Of course I am.
 The bigger the effort, the worse the let-down.”